Arlet Levandi: 2020–21 season

-2021–22 season
+2021–22 season: Junior Grand Prix silver; senior international debut

 Levandi began his season on the Junior Grand Prix.
 He won the silver medal at the 2021 JGP France II, becoming the first Estonian man to medal at an ISU Junior Grand Prix event.
 With his teammates Solène Mazingue and Marko Jevgeni Gaidajenko winning bronze in ice dance, it was Estonia's first multi-medal performance on the JGP since the 2006 JGP Czech Republic.
 At his second JGP event in Slovenia, Levandi rebounded from sixth after the short program to finish second in the free skate and overall to win his second silver medal of the series.
 However, he did not qualify for the 2021–22 Junior Grand Prix Final due to the unique qualification procedure implemented as a result of the pandemic.

 Levandi also made his senior international debut this season at the 2021 Lombardia Trophy, earning personal bests in the short program and combined total to finish seventh overall.
 At his second Challenger Series event, the 2021 Finlandia Trophy, he again scored new personal bests to place seventh overall.
 Levandi again improved his short program personal best at the 2021 Cup of Austria en route to a sixth-place finish.

 Levandi won the silver medal at the Estonian Championships in December.
 The following month, he qualified to the free skate at the 2022 European Championships in his hometown of Tallinn, where he finished in fourteenth place.
 Levandi was not selected for the Olympic or the World Championships teams, but was named to the 2022 European Youth Olympic Winter Festival and the 2022 World Junior Championships teams.

 Levandi returned to the junior level at the 2022 European Youth Olympic Festival, where he finished first in both segments to comfortably win the gold medal by over 20 points.
 He concluded his season at the 2022 World Junior Championships, again in front of a home crowd in Tallinn, where he finished in twelfth place.

-2022–23 season
+2022–23 season: First junior national title; Grand Prix debut

 Levandi competed in several Challenger Series events to begin the season, finishing seventh at the 2022 U.S. International Classic, tenth at the 2022 Finlandia Trophy, and fourteenth at the 2022 Warsaw Cup.
 Making his Grand Prix debut, he finished seventh at the 2022 Grand Prix of Espoo.

 At the 2023 Estonian Championships, Levandi won the bronze medal at the senior level and the gold medal at the junior level.
 He then went on to win gold medals at both the 2023 Volvo Open Cup and the 2023 Tallink Hotels Cup.

 Selected to compete at the 2023 World Junior Championships in Calgary, Canada, Levandi finished in ninth place.